-- M.S. in Finance applicants who submit sufficient evidence they meet the following criteria:
+- M.S. in Finance applicants who submit sufficient evidence they meet ALL of the following criteria:

 - Three or more years of relevant professional work experience within the past five years (relevant professional work experience is beyond entry level in any of the following areas: investment banking, research analyst, private equity, mergers and acquisitions, venture capital and portfolio management).
 The applicant must submit for review any work experience not listed.
 Administrative, back-office and sales positions typically do not qualify for waiving the GMAT.
 Occupations that require quantitative and analytical skills in their practice are preferred.